Higher dimensional Jordan curves: First reductions and the construction of approximating skeleta

 \end{enumerate} \end{enumerate} \end{lemma}

-For the sake of completeness and notation, we give a short sketch of the proof of Lemma \ref{l:corona}; for details, we refer the reader to \cite{azzam-villa19}.
+For readability purposes (and for setting some notation which will be used later on), we give a short sketch of the proof of Lemma \ref{l:corona}.
+The reader can find the details in Section 3 of \cite{azzam2019quantitative}.
 The idea is akin to Frostmann's Lemma and its proof (both can be found in \cite{mattila}, Chapter 8, from page 112).
+Assume without loss of generality that $Q_0 \subset [0,1]^n$.
+Let us fix some notation: